bevyengine/bevy/release-content/release-notes/observer_overhaul.md

 ## The Rearchitecture

-The `Event` trait has been reframed / refocused to increase flexibilty, make the API more static, and remove specialized cruft:
+The `Event` trait has been reframed / refocused to increase flexibility, make the API more static, and remove specialized cruft:

 ```rust
 // Old: Bevy 0.16